uark-self-assembly/webdna-django-server/README.md

 4. Go to the "Project: webdna_server" tab, then click "Project Interpreter".
 5. If you don't have a project interpreter selected at the top, go ahead and select the Python interpreter on your system.
 6. Click the green "+" button and search for/install the following packages:
+  * Django
   * djangorestframework
   * psycopg2
+7. Create a new configuration by clicking the "Configurations" drop-down in the top right.
+  * In the configuration window, click the "+" on the far left and select "Django server".
+  * Then, change the "Host" to "localhost".
+I would also name the configuration something pretty, like "Run Server".
-7. All set!
-You should be able to click the big green "Run" button at the top.
+8. All set!
+You should be able to click the big green "Run" button at the top right.
 Run a sample command in [Postman](https://www.getpostman.com/):

 <img src="https://i.imgur.com/UEM00Kd.png" alt="Postman Example" style="width: 600px;" align="middle"/>